Charting the dates and lives of the Herods concerning the birth of Christ and making sense of the differences between competing histories.

 - Bede, De Temporum Ratione, MPL.
 Vol. 90, pg.
 544. Translation is mine

-- I am assuming here ‘intercuris acquae’ means infection, but can’t be sure.
-Can’t find a meaning for intercuris, and the copy I am working from is very faint, and I may have even misspelled it.
+- I am assuming here ‘intercuris acquae’ means infection, but cannot be sure.
+I cannot find a meaning for intercuris, and the copy I am working from is very faint, and I may have even misspelled it.

 - Most modern scholars believe Lysias, Tetrarch of Abiline, to be incorrect and exclude him from any official designation.

 - Why Bede calls Antipas “Herod the Tetrarch” and not “Herod Antipas” as commonly used today, is not known.
-One can only surmise, but perhaps it is because Bede believed there were perceived gaps in the Herodian chronology and just to be safe, he leaves this title ambiguous.
+One can only surmise, but perhaps because Bede believed there were perceived gaps in the Herodian chronology, and to be safe, he leaves this title ambiguous.